Conservatives Fume Over DACA Deal As Trump Tries To Mollify His Base

 One of Ingraham's callers, Michael from Georgia, lamented that Trump had "duped us."

-"That swamp he was gonna drain... he has jumped into that swamp," the caller argued.
+"That swamp he was gonna drain ... he has jumped into that swamp," the caller said.

-A caller from Arizona named Jody told Ingraham she was suffering from PTSD — "Pelosi Trump Schumer Disorder.
+A caller from Arizona named Jody told Ingraham that she was suffering from PTSD — "Pelosi Trump Schumer Disorder.
 I am done if they don't build the wall."

 Late Wednesday night after news of the deal broke, Fox News Channel host Sean Hannity seemed to suggest Trump had been duped by Pelosi and Schumer, but that if he capitulated, it would be "over" for him.